Blake Caldwell: Osteoporosis

 During the 2008 Tour of Missouri, he suffered a crash in which he fractured his hip and collarbone sidelining him for the remainder of 2008.
 After returning to professional competition in the spring of 2009, he again fractured his hip while training in Girona, Spain.
 The series of hip fractures led to a bone density test and a diagnosis of osteoporosis.
 In 2010 he stepped down from the higher level Team Garmin–Chipotle, for whom he had ridden since 2007, to race at a less competitive level while seeking to reverse the onset of osteoporosis.

 Medicine

-Having studied medicine as a consequence of his disease in addition to computer science, Blake Calwell, MD PhD finished Columbia University Vagelos College of Physicians and Surgeons in the class of 2024.
+Having studied medicine as a consequence of his disease in addition to computer science, Calwell finished Columbia University Vagelos College of Physicians and Surgeons in the class of 2024.
 He completed a year of surgical internship at Bassett Medical Center in Cooperstown, New York and began radiology residency at Columbia University in 2024.